argoproj/argo-cd/docs/developer-guide/faq.md

 ### No one has looked at my PR yet.
 Why?

-As we have limited manpower, it can sometimes take a while for someone to respond to your PR.
+As we have limited resources, it can sometimes take a while for someone to respond to your PR.
 Especially, when your PR contains complex or non-obvious changes.
 Please bear with us, we try to look at every PR that we receive.
 Kindly ensure all applicable requirements have been met in your PR checklist.

 ### How do I get my PR labeled `ready-for-review` ?